-- Proper Technique: With traditional toothbrushes, you get out what you put in.
+- Proper technique: With manual toothbrushes, you get out what you put in.
 In other words, you have to brush with the correct technique.
 Your dentist or hygienist can show you proper brushing technique.

-- Less Work, for Some: For people with limited dexterity, such as the elderly, electric toothbrushes may be easier to use than a manual toothbrush.
+- Less work, for some: For people with limited dexterity, such as the elderly, one of the main benefits of electric toothbrushes may be that they are easier to use than a manual toothbrush.

 - Timers: Dentists agree that optimal tooth brushing is a minimum of two minutes – yet many of us fail to make it the full 120 seconds.
 Electric toothbrushes come equipped with timers to make sure we brush the full time necessary for the freshest clean.